cescobaz/haskell-monad-composition/README.md

 runPascal m = runIdentity (runPascalT m (Memory [] 0))
 ```

-Now it is possible to use State monad functions like `get`, `put` or `modify` inside your app monad.
+Now it is possible to use State monad functions like `get`, `put` or `modify` inside your app monad using `lift` as prefix.
+If you are using [`transformer`](https://hackage.haskell.org/package/transformers-0.5.6.2) lib you need to use [`lift`](https://hackage.haskell.org/package/transformers-0.5.6.2/docs/Control-Monad-Trans-Class.html#v:lift) operator to add monad.

 Note that your app monad interface doesn't changed, so you don't need to change tests.